likecoin/docs/developer/likenft/reference.md

 ```

-*Note: because only api-public knows the price. `price` in the response is always 0*
+*Note: Currently only like.co API can report the latest price. `price` in the response is always 0.
+Please refer to like.co API documentation for price information*

 ### Example UI